Why Your Nomination Lodgement Date Sets the Salary Threshold

 Where mistakes happen

 Most threshold problems are not caused by the figure itself.
-They are caused by timing decisions made without checking the primary source, by assuming all thresholds move together, and by treating the threshold as the whole salary test when the Annual Market Salary Rate can override it.
+They are caused by timing decisions made without checking the primary source, by assuming all thresholds move together, by treating the threshold as the whole salary test when the Annual Market Salary Rate can override it, and by assuming the sponsor’s word on genuineness settles the question when the decision-maker assesses it independently.
 Because a refused nomination can jeopardise the linked visa application and cost the sponsored worker their pathway, the margin for error is thin.

-Visa Plan Lawyers advises employers and sponsored workers on nomination timing, salary evidence, and stream selection across the SID and ENS programs.
-The firm acts to make sure a nomination is lodged against the correct figure, with the right supporting evidence, the first time.
+Visa Plan Lawyers advises employers and sponsored workers on nomination timing, salary evidence, position genuineness, and stream selection across the SID and ENS programs.
+The firm acts to make sure a nomination is lodged against the correct figure, for a position that stands up on its own, with the right supporting evidence, the first time.

 Frequently asked questions